levincent06/timetracker/README.md

 # timetracker
-A Chrome Extension that hides suggested videos on YouTube as well as tracks time spent on unproductive websites.
+A Chrome Extension that hides suggested videos on YouTube as well as tracks time spent on YouTube.